Scanner Sombre: Soundtrack

 The Scanner Sombre Soundtrack had been created by Alistair Lindsay, it was released as a free download on 14 August, 2018.

-Despite being part of the soundtrack, the audio file "Behind the scenes with the composer" is not actually used at any point during the game.
-Because instead of having music this piece of the Soundtrack involves Alistair Lindsay talking about some behind the scenes information regarding their time working on the Soundtrack for Scanner Sombre and what led up to it.
+The soundtrack also includes a bonus track entitled "Behind the scenes with the composer", which involves Alistair Lindsay talking about some behind the scenes information regarding their time working on the Soundtrack for Scanner Sombre and what led up to it.

 Reception

 Scanner Sombre received "mixed or average" reviews from professional critics according to review aggregator website Metacritic.

 The game sold only 6000 copies upon its release.
 Introversion Software's Chris Delay claimed that the developer was very disappointed with the game's sales and that it had "bombed in a big way".